 In 2016, Mexico remained the third-largest agricultural trade partner of the United States, receiving almost 80% of its southern neighbor’s total exports, reaching a record $23.8 billion in exports of agricultural products, according to reports from the U.S. Department of Commerce.

-Analysists and experts in the food industry agree that Americans love Mexican food and that the appetite for their products will continue to grow.
-The commercial opportunities for the Hispanic food industry in the US are promising, but the key for this sector to continue expanding will be to know and identify consumer trends, mainly among millennials, the new and more diverse generation of buyers in the U.S.
+Analysts and experts in the food industry agree that Americans love Mexican food and that the appetite for their products will continue to grow.
+The commercial opportunities for the Hispanic food industry in the US are promising.
+Still, the key for this sector to continue expanding will be to know and identify consumer trends, mainly among millennials, the new and more diverse generation of buyers in the U.S.